Whisky: Irish

-Irish whiskeys are normally distilled three times, Cooley Distillery being the exception as they also double distil.
+Irish whiskeys are normally distilled three times, Cooley Distillery being the exception as they double distil.
 Though traditionally distilled using pot stills, the column still is now used to produce grain whiskey for blends.
 By law, Irish whiskey must be produced in Ireland and aged in wooden casks for a period of no less than three years, although in practice it is usually three or four times that period.
 Unpeated malt is almost always used, the main exception being Connemara Peated Malt whiskey.
 There are several types of whiskey common to Ireland: single malt, single grain, blended whiskey and single pot still whiskey.

 Irish whiskey was once the most popular spirit in the world, though a long period of decline from the late 19th century to the late 20th century greatly damaged the industry, so much so that, although Ireland boasted over 30 distilleries in the 1890s, a century later this number had fallen to just three.
-However, Irish whiskey has seen a great resurgence in popularity since the late twentieth century, and has been the fastest growing spirit in the world every year since 1990.
+However, it has seen a great resurgence in popularity since the late twentieth century, and has been the fastest growing spirit in the world every year since 1990.
 With exports growing by over 15% per annum in recent years, existing distilleries have been expanded and a number of new distilleries constructed.
-As of mid 2019, Ireland now has twenty-five distilleries in operation, with twenty-four more in either planned or under development.
-However, many of these have not been operating long enough to have products sufficiently aged for sale, and only one of which was operating prior to 1975.
+As of mid 2019, Ireland now has 25 operating distilleries, with 24 more either planned or under development.
+However, many of these have not been operating long enough to have products sufficiently aged for sale, and only one was operating prior to 1975.

 Japanese

 Japan produces both single malt and blended whiskies.
 The base is a mash of malted barley, dried in kilns fired with a little peat (although less than what is used for some peated Scotch whiskies), and is distilled using the pot still method.
+Production began in the 1920s.
 Before 2000, Japanese whisky was primarily for the domestic market and exports were limited.
 In recent years, though, Japanese whisky has grown in popularity on the global market.
 Japanese whiskies such as Suntory and Nikka won many prestigious international awards between 2007 and 2014.
 Japanese whisky has earned a reputation for quality.

+Since 2021, the local industry represented by the Japanese Spirits and Liqueurs Makers Association has regulated the definition of Japanese Whisky.
+It binds its members to ensuring that Japanese whisky is Japanese and conforms to quality standards.
+This includes a minimum alcohol content of 40% ABV, inclusion of malted grain, use of water sourced in Japan, a minimum of 3 years aging and most critically, that the distillation and bottling must occur in Japan.
+The standard was introduced in 2021 and enforced in 2024.

 Mexican

-Mexican whisky is relatively young as it has not been as popular in the country as other distilled drinks but recently many distillers in the country have started to make a push to create homegrown whisky and make it as popular as whisky from other countries.
+Mexican whisky is relatively young, as it has not been as popular as other distilled drinks in the country.
+However, many local distillers have recently begun working to produce homegrown whisky and raise its profile to match that of international brands.